coveooss/connectivity-library/WorkplaceByFacebook/readme.md

 2. Make sure the Integration has the following access: Read group content, Read user timeline, Read user email, Read group membership, Read all messages, Create link previews, Read work profile, Manage Knowledge Library content, and Manage work profiles.

 3. Use the `Access Token` as `API Key` in your Generic Rest configuration.
-4. [Create 3 Generic REST API Sources](https://docs.coveo.com/en/1896/).
-One for the content which supports incremental indexing, two for the content which does not support incremental indexing.
+4. [Create 3 Generic REST API Sources](https://docs.coveo.com/en/1896/): one for the content that supports incremental indexing, two for the content that does not support incremental indexing.

 5. Use in the three sources the security setup in [SecurityConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/SecurityConfig.json).
 6. Add the [MembersInfoConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/MembersInfoConfig.json) in one of the non incremental indexing source.
 7. Add the  [IncrementalConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/IncrementalConfig.json).
 To the 'Incremental indexing' source.
 Make sure to setup an incremental indexing schedule for every 10 minutes.